tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

      }
  ```

-**NB: For the replicate fastq files, a single fastq.gz file is required for each replicate, if there are more than one they should be concatenated together**
+**NB: For the replicate fastq files, a single fastq.gz file is required for each replicate, if there are more than one they should be concatenated together.
+This can be done quickly using the `merge_*.sh` files in the `setup` folder**

+It is suggested to use `fill_<pipeline>_json.sh` scripts to help fill in the jsons above instead of trying to fill them out manually.

 ## Outputs Needed at later steps
 It is suggested that you note the job id generated within cromwell for assistance finding these files at a later date.